vinnik-dmitry07/UMDriver/README.md

+# UserModeWindowsDriver
+A simple user-mode driver that sends the "Hello there!" message to the kernel debugger.

+## Steps
 Make sure you have the Tracelog tool on your target computer.
 The tool is located in the <install_folder>Windows Kits\10\Tools\<arch> folder of the WDK.

 Open a Command Window and run as administrator.